jowharshamshiri/refac/docs/getting-started.md

 - Use version control before major changes

 **Scrap:**
-- Regular cleanup with `scrap clean`
+- Use instead of deleting files you might need later
-- Archive important items before purging
+- Regular cleanup with `scrap clean` to remove old items
-- Use metadata tracking for restoration
+- Archive before purging if you want long-term backup

 **Verbump:**
 - Install hooks early in project lifecycle